-To obtain a training position, you need to approach Ultrasound Team Leaders of the District Health Boards and/or private radiology facilities in your area who provide ultrasound services to see if any training positions are available.
-These positions are also often advertised on websites such as seek.co.nz and kiwihealthjobs.com
+To obtain a training position, you should approach utrasound team leaders based in public hospitals and/ or private radiology facilities that provide ultrasound services.
+You can also consult websites such as seek.co.nz or kiwihealthjobs.com, where these roles are also advertised.

-We offer Medical Imaging practitioners and graduates from other health science related fields such as biomedical science, or an allied health profession, the opportunity to enrol in a Postgraduate Certificate in Health Sciences and complete four courses that may then be credited towards the ultrasound diploma should you succeed in obtaining a training position within five years.
-This option demonstrates to potential employers your enthusiasm and aptitude!
-For further information, please see pg.
-5.
+We offer medical imaging practitioners and graduates from other health science-related fields (e.g., biomedical science, or allied health professions) the opportunity to enrol in a Postgraduate Certificate in Health Sciences.
+In this certificate, you would complete four courses that could then be credited towards an ultrasound diploma, should you succeed in obtaining a training position within five years.
+This option demonstrates to potential employers your enthusiasm and aptitude, and is therefore recommended.
+For further information, please see page 5.